bgriffen/ezpubmed/README.md

 # PubMed Pandas

-A basic framework for keeping an up-to-date datastore of PubMed using pandas which can be plugged into various NLP pipelines.
+A basic framework for keeping an up-to-date datastore of PubMed using pandas.

 ## Motivation